Marcus Vipsanius Agrippa: Death

 Agrippa's last public service was his beginning of the conquest of the upper Danube River region, which would become the Roman province of Pannonia in 13 BC.
 He died at Campania in 12 BC at the age of 50–51.
-His posthumous son, Marcus Vipsanius Agrippa Postumus, was named in his honor.
+His posthumous son, Marcus Vipsanius Agrippa Postumus, was named in his honour.
 Augustus honoured his memory by a magnificent funeral and spent over a month in mourning.
-Augustus personally oversaw all of Agrippa's children's educations.
-Although Agrippa had built a tomb for himself, Augustus had Agrippa's remains placed in his own mausoleum.
+Augustus oversaw the education of Agrippa's children.
+Agrippa had built a tomb for himself but Augustus had Agrippa's remains placed in the Mausoleum of Augustus.

 Legacy

 Agrippa was not only Augustus' most skilled subordinate commander but also his closest companion, serving him faithfully for over three decades.
 Historian Glen Bowersock says of Agrippa:

 Agrippa deserved the honours Augustus heaped upon him.
 It is conceivable that without Agrippa, Octavian would never have become emperor.
 Rome would remember Agrippa for his generosity in attending to aqueducts, sewers, and baths.

 Agrippa was also a writer, especially on the subject of geography.
 Under his supervision, Julius Caesar's dream of having a complete survey of the Empire made was carried out.
 Agrippa constructed a circular chart, which was later engraved on marble by Augustus, and afterwards placed in the colonnade built by his sister Polla.
 Amongst his writings, an autobiography, now lost, is referenced.

-Agrippa established a standard for the Roman foot (Agrippa's own) in 29 BC, and thus a definition of a pace as 5 feet.
+Agrippa established a standard for the Roman foot in 29 BC, and thus a definition of a pace as 5 feet.
 An imperial Roman mile denotes 5,000 Roman feet.
 The term Via Agrippa is used for any part of the network of roadways in Gaul built by Agrippa.
 Some of these still exist as paths or even as highways.

-The Roman tribe Agrippia was named in his honor.
+The Roman tribe Agrippia was named in his honour.